eclipse-oniro-mirrors/prebuilts_lite_sysroot/README.md

 ## Usage<a name="section68313135353"></a>

 -   Add the bin directory to the PATH environment variable.
-For details about how to set up the compilation environment, see  [Setting Up the Hi3518 Development Environment](https://gitee.com/openharmony/docs/blob/master/en/device-dev/quick-start/setting-up-the-hi3518-development-environment.md)  and  [Setting Up the Hi3516 Development Environment](https://gitee.com/openharmony/docs/blob/master/en/device-dev/quick-start/setting-up-the-hi3516-development-environment.md).
+For details about how to set up the compilation environment, see  [Quick start](https://gitee.com/openharmony/docs/blob/master/en/device-dev/quick-start/Readme-EN.md).
 -   The following is a sample script for compiling the  **helloworld.c**  program:

 ```
 clang -o helloworld helloworld.c -target arm-liteos --sysroot=/my_ohos_root_path/prebuilts/lite/sysroot/
 ```

-The compiler directory is  **\~/llvm**.

 ## Repositories Involved<a name="section1371113476307"></a>